-- Instrument temperatures were stable and consistent with expected values following the decontamination phase which was performed towards the end of Cycle 20. - In Cycle 24, blackbody, baffle and OME temperatures were rising as the Earth approaches perihelion, but are still within expected ranges.
-The temperatures will be monitored carefully in the coming weeks to make sure the +Y blackbody stays below 305K which is the limit for accurate calibration of S7.
+- Instrument temperatures were stable and consistent with expected values following the decontamination phase which was performed towards the end of Cycle 20. - Blackbody, baffle and OME temperatures peaked at the beginning of the year when the Earth was at perihelion.
+In Cycle 22, the blackbody temperatures were at their expected values, just beginning to rise as we approach the end of the year.
 Gradients across the blackbody baseplate are stable and within their expected range.

 Figure 1: Detector temperatures for each channel from 1st March 2016.
 Discontinuities occur for the infrared channels where the FPA was heated for decontamination or following an anomaly.
 The vertical dashed lines indicate the start and end of each cycle.
-Each dot represents the average temperature in one orbit.

 Figure 2: Blackbody temperature and baseplate gradient trends.
 The vertical dashed lines indicate the start and end of each cycle.
-Each dot represents the average temperature in one orbit.

 Figure 3: Baffle temperature trends.
 The vertical dashed lines indicate the start and end of each cycle.
-Each dot represents the average temperature in one orbit.

-07 Mar 11 Apr 16 May 20 Jun 25 Jul 29 Aug 03 Oct 07 Nov 12 Dec 16 Jan 20 Feb 27 Mar 01 May 05 Jun 10 Jul 14 Aug 18 Sep 23 Oct
+07 Mar 11 Apr 16 May 20 Jun 25 Jul 29 Aug 03 Oct 07 Nov 12 Dec 16 Jan 20 Feb 27 Mar 01 May 05 Jun 10 Jul 14 Aug 18 Sep

 Figure 4: Opto-Mechanical Enclosure (OME) temperature trends showing the paraboloid stops and flip baffle (top two plots) and optical bench and scanner and flip assembly (lower two plots).
 The top two plots only show data starting from 30th July 2016.
 The vertical dashed lines indicate the start and end of each cycle.
-Each dot represents the average temperature in one orbit.